Asifkhan127001/Bugbounty/Bug_Bonty_Guide/Owasp_top_10/SSRF.md

   Obfuscate the "a" by double-URL encoding it to %2561 to access the admin interface and delete the target user.

-  ## Avoide Blacklist input use encoding methode
+  ## Avoide Blacklist input use encoding methode just like encode ip and endpoint

+  ## 4.